 They just pile onto them.

-And that you can see government program after government program, I don't care if it's state, local, or national.
+I don't care if it's state, local, or national.

-If you're gonna go out there and come up with a government program to make foreclosed houses easier to buy for people who want to get into the home market, then the speculators are gonna move in and they're gonna start speculating on the future value of these of these homes, and who are the evil speculators?
+If you're going to go out there and come up with a government program to make foreclosed houses easier to buy for people who want to get into the home market, then the speculators are going to move in and they're going to start speculating on the future value of these homes.

-Evil Republicans would be accused of benefiting most from that kind of tax credit when in fact Democrat slumlords would.
+Evil Republicans would be accused of benefiting most from that kind of tax credit when, in fact, Democrat slumlords would.

-With this tax credit to allow people the American dream and get in these four, the real beneficiaries of this are going to be these speculators who are going to drive the prices up.
+The real beneficiaries of this are going to be these speculators who are going to drive the prices up.

 Has President Bush no shame?